 In addition to the 30 preset kits, there is room for composing your own kits with the 10 user kits.
 This gives you enough freedom to create your own kit of choice.

 Not only the sounds can be changed, also the volume per instrument.
 Handy, because I found the standard volume of the snare very soft.
 Do you want a kick drum or a cymbal louder in the mix?
-No problem, with the button Utility you can easily adjust this.
+No problem, with the Utility button you can easily adjust this.

 Metronome